 Our health brochures have been given out at the Womens Health Summit for physiotherapists, many of whom use our website as a resource for sexual advice for their patients.
 The womens health physiotherapists are amazing healthcare professionals who work hard to ensure their patients enjoy good sexual health.

-I am a member of the Womens Healh Physio Group which has over 7000 members worldwide.
+I am a member of the Womens Health Physio Group which has over 7000 members worldwide.

 “Samantha’s products and information has been a life changer for many of my patients.
 Her web site is definitely one worthy of a view and also to signpost patients/clients to.
 Your website is a god send as far as I’m concerned!!
 Most of my patients don’t want to look at the likes of Ann Summers, they want good honest reviews of products with articles they can relate to….. really well done!”
 Aisling Burke WHPhysio, Kent

-On a fun and practical note our health brochures are being given out in goody bags at the Edinburgh Fringe again this year by Gussie Grips (aka Elaine Miller, a women’s health physiotherapist) whose comedy show about the pelvic floor both educates and entertains people at the same time.
-You can also win one of our sex toys too!
+On a fun and practical note our health brochures have being given out in goody bags at the Edinburgh Fringe by Gussie Grips (aka Elaine Miller, a women’s health physiotherapist) whose comedy show about the pelvic floor both educates and entertains people at the same time.

 I gave a talk about enjoying sex after childbirth at the Mummy MOT training course for women’s health physiotherapists, WH physiotherapists at the Chelsea And Westminster Hospital, Queen Mary’s Roehampton, St Thomas’ Hospital and Frimley Park.

 I have also spoken to gynaecologists and obstetricians at Tunbridge Wells Hospital and to healthcare professionals at the Genital Pain and Dermatology Clinic at St Peter’s Hospital in Chertsey.